matwoess/jsourceprofiler/docs/implementation-details.md

 ```

 Counter statements are always appended to the end of a line, to preserve the original line numbers.
-This is especially important for getting correct lines numbers when an exception is thrown.
+This is especially important for getting correct lines numbers when an exception is thrown during execution
+of the instrumented program.

 ## The `__Counter` class